 The Owls entered the game as 9 ½ point underdogs, but they quickly built a 24-0 lead in the first half thanks to some hard running by John Coleman and some spectacular moments in the return game.
 Coleman rushed for 143 yards on 25 carries in the game to shoulder the brunt of the Rice offensive attack, but the host Cougars' hospitality did not afford him a chance to find the end zone.

 Gary Cox opened the scoring, returning a punt 70-yards for a score and moments later, Ron Vaughn recovered a Cougar fumble at the Houston 20.
 James Sykes cashed in that good fortune when he covered the final nine yards to extend the lead to 14-0.
 Houston finally mounted a threat deep into Rice territory, but Larry Brune shocked the home crowd by picking off a pass and returning it 86 yards for a touchdown.

 With the scoreboard showing a 24-0 deficit for the home team, The MOB added their special touch to the game's proceedings.
 When the announcer welcomed the crowd to "the world's smallest indoor stadium" and the band launched into "When the Saints Go Marching In", there was little doubt that it was a reference to the newly opened Louisiana SuperDome.
 In short order, the band's announcer was told to surrender his script for the rest of the show and only introduce each song left on the program by its title.

-Seems that Rice alumnus Roy Hofheinz's school pride was not enough to overlook the slight to his signature facility, and the Bayou Bucket halftime took its place among The MOB's greatest hits.
+Seems that Judge Roy Hofheinz did not take kindly to the slight to his signature facility, and the Bayou Bucket halftime took its place among The MOB's greatest hits.